Everything in an RV depends on the battery to function. Without a properly functioning source of power, an RV loses its

-Because batteries store energy, in order to charge one, you need to feed it power, or current (amps).
+Because batteries store energy, to charge one, you need to feed it energy.
 However, too much will damage the battery.

 Empty or discharged batteries can take more current when you first start charging them.
 But the more charged they become, the less current they can take.

-When full, batteries have about 12.7 volts.
-One that is low but still has enough power that is can safely be recharged will have around 11.6 volts.
+When full, batteries have about 12.6 volts at rest.
+A battery is 50% discharged once it drops to 12.2 volts.
 It’s important not to let the battery get below a certain amount of volts.

-RV batteries will last longer if you always keep them above 12.0 volts but 12.1 volts is preferable.
+RV batteries will last longer if you continually keep them above 12.0 volts, but 12.1 volts is preferable.

 The charger you use must have a higher voltage than the battery you are charging to force more current into the battery.
-A charger with 13.5 volts will be able to do it but using something with 14.5 volts, for example, can force even more current.
+A charger with 13.5 volts will be able to do it, but using 14.5 volts has been shown to reduce charging time significantly.

-After charging, the volt range of the battery may be higher than it’s fully charged state of 12.7 volts.
+After charging, the volt range of the battery may be higher than its fully charged state of 12.7 volts.
 It could be as high as 13 to 15 volts.
-But, after some time, it will return to its own voltage level.
+But, after some time, it will return to its resting voltage level.